 The way these two presidents shaped our nation and the world is deserving of this attention from Congress, and their contribution is worthy of our recognition.
 I urge you to reflect on their legacy of leadership and suggest some evening, fire side reading.

 - Lincoln always worked things out in private before bringing any issue to his cabinet, debate, or other discourse.
-This shows us that Lincoln applied awareness, mindfulness, and emotional intelligence before they had a name.
+This shows us that Lincoln applied awareness, mindfulness, and emotional intelligence before anyone knew what the were.

 - During the Civil War, Lincoln put Army generals in charge who blundered.
-They were savagely condemned (sound familiar?) by half of our nation for incompetence.
+They were savagely condemned (sound familiar?) by half of our nation.
 Lincoln, however, “with malice toward none, with charity for all,” radiated peace.

-- When the mass culture of the North denigrated the people of the South, even Mrs. Lincoln harshly chimed in.
+- When the North denigrated the people of the South, even Mrs. Lincoln harshly chimed in.
 President Lincoln replied, “don’t criticize them.
 They are what we would be in similar circumstances.”

 - As Lincoln lay dying, his Secretary of War Stanton said, “There lies the most perfect ruler of men that the world has ever seen.”